yjq8812/aistats2016/README.md

 Yu, J. and M. B. Blaschko: A Convex Surrogate Operator for General Non-Modular Loss Functions.
 AISTATS, 2016

-An example implementation is provide in main.m which trains with a non-modular loss function defined in testLossFunc.m
+An example implementation is in main.m which trains with the non-modular loss function(s) defined in testLossFunc.m

 See the comments in each script for details.